e-kai00/data-analysis/README.md

 ## Validator Testing

-PEP8
+- PEP8
-no errors were returned from pep8ci.herokuapp.com
+  - no errors were returned from pep8ci.herokuapp.com

 <br>

 ## Deployment

-This project was deployed using Code Institute's mock terminal for Heroku, following the steps outlined below:
+This project was deployed using Code Institute's mock terminal for Heroku following the steps outlined below:

-- in Heroku account choose 'Create new app' from the 'New' menu.
+- in Heroku account choose 'Create new app' from the 'New' menu
-- in 'Settings' configure 'Config Vars', scroll down to the 'Buildpack' section and add Python and NodeJS buildpacks.
+- in 'Settings' configure 'Config Vars', scroll down to the 'Buildpack' section and add Python and NodeJS buildpacks
-- in the 'Deploy' tab select 'GitHub' to connect to your GitHub repository.
+- in the 'Deploy' tab select 'GitHub' to connect to your GitHub repository
-- choose the repository to deploy.
+- choose the repository to deploy
 - scroll down the page and press 'Deploy' button
-- once your web app has been successfully deployed, you will receive a link to your deployed app.
-This link can be used to access and test your application.
+- once the web app has been successfully deployed, you will see a link to the deployed app.
+This link can be used to access and test the application

 The live link to the app - [Survey results analysis](https://survey-results-analysis.herokuapp.com/)